-Sean A. Munson is an Associate Professor in the Department of Human Centered Design & Engineering (HCDE) and adjunct faculty in the Paul G. Allen School of Computer Science & Engineering.
+Sean A. Munson is a Professor in the Department of Human Centered Design & Engineering (HCDE) and adjunct faculty in the Paul G. Allen School of Computer Science & Engineering.
 Working primarily on challenges of health, wellbeing, and exposure to diverse information, Munson designs and evaluates techniques for helping people make sense of data about themselves and the world around them.
 He focuses on the challenges of designing for collaboration and coordination, to bring together the different expertise necessary to understand and act on these data.

 Munson received his PhD in 2012 at the University of Michigan's School of Information, where he studied the use of software to support positive behavior changes.
 He was an Intel PhD fellow.